renovatebot/renovate/lib/modules/platform/gerrit/index.md

 ## Renovate PR/Branch-Model with Gerrit and needed Permissions

 If you use the "Code-Review" label and want `automerge` working, then you have to enable `autoApprove=true` in your Renovate config.
-In this case Renovate will automatically add the _Code-Review_ label with the value "+2" to each created "pull-request" (Gerrit-Change).
+Renovate will now add the _Code-Review_ label with the value "+2" to each of its "pull requests" (Gerrit-Change).

 <!-- prettier-ignore -->
 !!! note